myusernameiskey/CT_denosing_diffusion/README.md

-This is Based on the Score SDE ('https://github.com/yang-song/score_sde') <br/>
+This is based on the Score SDE ('https://github.com/yang-song/score_sde') <br/>
-This is a mid-finished version.
+and a mid-finished version.